epiverse-trace/serofoi/README.md

 #> converged  "Yes"
 ```

-##### Model 3.
-Time-varying Force-of-Infection with a (fast epidemic model)
+#### Model 3.
+Time-varying Force-of-Infection (fast epidemic model)

-For the *epidemic model,* a larger number of iterations is required for
+For the *fast* *epidemic model,* a larger number of iterations is
-achieving convergence, compared to the previous ones, as it fits a
+required for achieving convergence, compared to the previous ones.
-yearly FoI from a normal distribution with log superprior.
-As with the
-endemic model, the number of iterations required may depend on the
-number of years reflected by the difference between year of the
-serosurvey and the maximum age-class sampled.

 ``` r
 model_3 <- run_model(model_data = data_test,